 Caring for Your Aging Voice

-As we age, vocal cords naturally lose elasticity and require extra care.
+As we age, vocal folds naturally lose elasticity and require extra care.
 Hydration, proper warm-ups, and regular vocal use help maintain vocal strength and clarity.

 Aging brings about natural changes in the voice, but with informed care and proactive strategies, senior singers can continue to enjoy and share their vocal talents.
 Understanding these changes and adopting appropriate practices ensures vocal longevity and sustained performance quality.